rsksmart/rif-wallet-libs/packages/rif-relay-sdk/README.md

     tokenAmount: estimateFee.toString()
   }

-// to deploy the smartwallet for the user: const deployTx = await relaySDK.sendDeployTransaction(payment) console.log(deployTx)

 // OR to relay a transaction if the smartcontract is already deployed: const relayTx = await relaySDK.sendRelayTransaction(sendFiveRifToJesseTx, payment) console.log(relayTx)